heardMan/liri-node-app/README.md

 A. the command which is initiated by simply typing concert-this into your command line (don't forget the hyphen!)

-B. the request parameter, in order to ensure that concert-this accepts you entire request please make sure to wrap your request in either single double quotes --
+B. request parameter
-For Example: If you wanted to search for concerts featuring the Red Hot Chili Peppers you would type --> 'The Red Hot Chili Peppers'
+Example: If you wanted to search for concerts featuring the Red Hot Chili Peppers you would type --> 'The Red Hot Chili Peppers'

 And you can see there is a list of recent and future concerts featuring the Red Hot Chili Peppers